Federal Grant Programs

 Pell-specific eligibility requirements are that the student either be an undergraduate or be in an eligible degree granting program, and not be incarcerated in a federal or state penal institution, be a U.S. citizen or eligible non-citizen, have a valid Social Security Number and be making satisfactory academic progress.

 Effective July 1, 2012, eligibility for the Pell Grant was limited to 12 terms of full-time payments or its equivalent.
 Semesters are counted based on the portion of a full-time equivalent, so that a half-time equivalent is counted as half a semester toward the 12-semester limit.
-Students can track their remaining Pell Grant eligibility on www.nslds.ed.gov (National Student Loan Data System).
+Students can track their remaining Pell Grant eligibility on www.nslds.ed.gov (National Student Loan Data System) or on www.studentaid.gov.

 SPECIAL NOTE ABOUT PELL GRANT FOR SUMMER

-Please note that students who are ineligible for Pell from the prior academic year, will not be paid Pell from the current (upcoming) academic year for summer classes unless they complete the Summer 2013 Federal Pell Grant Payment Request Form, are eligible for Pell for the upcoming academic year, and have not reached their lifetime eligibility limit for the Pell Grant Program..
+Please note that students who are ineligible for Pell from the prior academic year, will not be paid Pell from the current (upcoming) academic year for summer classes unless they complete the Summer 2014 Federal Pell Grant Payment Request Form, are eligible for Pell for the upcoming academic year, and have not reached their lifetime eligibility limit for the Pell Grant Program.

 And for additional information on student eligibility requirements for Pell Grant and other federal programs, go to www.FederalStudentAid.ed.gov